HCL-TECH-SOFTWARE/dxclient-scripts/README.md

   - DXClient Version Type(Node/Container) information available using help/version-compat commands
   - A one time license agreement click-through is enabled.
 To skip the prompt, use "accept-license" command.
-  - DXClient will be openly distributed in NpmJS & harbor repository.
+  - DXClient will be openly distributed in NPMJS & Harbor repository.
 </details>

 ## DXClient configuration